byu-cpe/ecen522r-hw-security/_labs/trojan_1.md

     * When the Trojan is triggered, the LSB of the input key (NOT round keys) for the DES is inverted (ie. invert key56[0]).
     * When the trigger condition is not true, the key becomes the original input key.
     * You will want to register your trigger signal to prevent a combinational loop from occurring.
 That means that in any cycle where the trigger is true, the following cycle will have key56[0] inverted.
+1. **REPORT:** Answer the following questions in your report:
+    1. When the trigger condition is 4’b0110, will the Trojan be triggered?
+How many times is it triggered in the 16 rounds?
+Turn in a screenshot of the GAO window.
+    1. When the condition is 4’b1001, repeat answering question 1. again.
+Take another screenshot of the GAO window.
+    1. When the condition is 4’b1010, repeat answering question 1. again.
+Take another screenshot of the GAO window.

 ## Part III: Insert a sequential Trojan
 1. Create a new folder, `part3`, that contains another new Gowin project.
 Once again, copy over your working DES design from Part 1.